kikoralston/ddp/README.md

 ### ddp.py

 This script has functions to create the LP and process results.
 It also defines the power plant objects.
+It uses the CVX solver

 - `save_results_df`: converts dictionary with results to a data frame
 - `print_summary`: writes dictionary of results as a formatted text table